BP-H/superNova_2177/README.md

 3. Choose the repo and set `streamlit_app.py` as the entry point.
 4. Add your `SECRET_KEY` and set a `DATABASE_URL` secret with your connection string under **Secrets** in the app settings.
 5. Streamlit will install dependencies from `requirements.txt` and launch the app.
+   Include `requirements-optional.txt` if you need advanced features.

-`kaleido` is bundled in `requirements.txt` so image export features work on Streamlit Cloud.
+`kaleido` is listed in `requirements-optional.txt` so image export features work on Streamlit Cloud when installed.

 After the build completes, you'll get a shareable URL to interact with the validation demo in your browser.